Step-by-Step Guide to Starting an Connecticut LLC in 2024

 Choosing A Name And Registering Your LLC

+When starting an LLC in Connecticut, the first step is to choose a name that is available and suitable for your business.
 You can check the availability of your desired name by searching the Connecticut Secretary of State’s online database.
-If the name is already taken, you will need to come up with a different one.
+If the name has already been taken, you will need to come up with a different one.

-It’s important to ensure that your chosen name is not too similar to another company’s name or trademarked term.
+• It is not too similar to another company’s name or trademarked term.

 Once you have confirmed that your desired name is available, you can proceed with registering it as your LLC’s official name.